panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 admin.type === User.TYPE_ADMIN; // => true
 ```

-`static TYPE_ADMIN` and `static TYPE_REGULAR` define the static variables inside `User` class.
+`static TYPE_ADMIN` and `static TYPE_REGULAR` define the static variables inside the `User` class.
 To access the static fields, you have to use the class followed by the field name: `User.TYPE_ADMIN` and `User.TYPE_REGULAR`.

 ### 3.4 Private static fields

-Sometimes even the static fields could be an implementation detail that you woudnl't like to share with the external world.
+Sometimes even the static fields could be an implementation detail that you wouldn't like to share with the external world.

-In this regards make the static fields private too.
+In this regard make the static fields private too.
 To make the static field private, prefix the field name with `#` special symbol: `static #myPrivateStaticField`.

 Let's say you'd like to limit the number of instances of the `User` class.
 In order not to reveal the details of instance limits, you can create the private static fields: